Azure-Samples/azure-search-openai-javascript/README.md

 ## Enabling Authentication

 This sample is composed by two applications: a backend service and API, deployed to [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview), and a frontend application, deployed to [Azure Static Web Apps](https://azure.microsoft.com/products/app-service/static/).
 By default, the deployed Azure Container App will have no authentication or access restrictions enabled, meaning anyone with routable network access to the container app can chat with your indexed data.
-You can require authentication to your Azure Active Directory by following the [Add container app authentication](https://learn.microsoft.com/azure/container-apps/authentication-azure-active-directory) tutorial and set it up against the deployed Azure Container App.
+You can require authentication to your Azure Entra ID by following the [Add container app authentication](https://learn.microsoft.com/azure/container-apps/authentication-azure-active-directory) tutorial and set it up against the deployed Azure Container App.

-To limit access to a specific set of users or groups, you can follow the steps from [Restrict your Azure AD app to a set of users](https://learn.microsoft.com/azure/active-directory/develop/howto-restrict-your-app-to-a-set-of-users) by changing "Assignment Required?" option under the Enterprise Application, and then assigning users/groups access.
+To limit access to a specific set of users or groups, you can follow the steps from [Restrict your Azure Entra app to a set of users](https://learn.microsoft.com/entra/identity-platform/howto-restrict-your-app-to-a-set-of-users) by changing "Assignment Required?" option under the Enterprise Application, and then assigning users/groups access.
 Users not granted explicit access will receive the error message -AADSTS50105: Your administrator has configured the application <app_name> to block users unless they are specifically granted ('assigned') access to the application.-

 ## Productionizing